kariukisamuel/nextjs-technical-test/README.md

 ### 8. What can be improved?

-A good LCP is below  2.5 seconds for this application it stands at 3.3 seconds.
+A good LCP is below  2.5 seconds, for this application it stands at 3.3 seconds.
 This are the measures i would undertake to improve performance:

 1. Use a CDN to deliver static assets such as the background image from a Content Delivery Network (CDN) to reduce latency and load times.
 2. Keep tweaking server configurations for optimal performance or shift to a faster web server